DevSkits916/Pequito-sploit/README.md

 # RNG Analyzer
 https://pequito-sploit.vercel.app
 RNG Analyzer is an educational tool that helps you study simple random number generators (RNGs).
-Paste an observed integer sequence and the app will try to infer the algorithm that produced it, then predict both future and past values.
-The project supports two deployment modes so you can host a purely static version or a full-stack Flask deployment.
+Paste an observed integer sequence and the app will try to infer the algorithm that produced it, the[...]

 ## Features
 - Reverse-engineer linear congruential generators (LCG) from at least four observed values.